How They Work

 Our classes are intensive, college-level courses and each facilitator is experienced in the field they are guiding.
 Both of these factors contribute to our high quality educational programs.
 Due to the independent nature of the online courses, students should be highly motivated with the ability to learn in a non-traditional environment.

 The facilitator is available via e-mail for questions, comments, and concerns.
 The facilitator also hosts a conference call before each of the exams to give the students areas of study to concentrate on for the exam.
 We strongly suggest that you take the quizzes to help you further understand the chapter material.
-The quizzes can be found in the "Lessons" tab.
-These quizzes and tests do not count toward your grade.
+These quizzes do not count toward your grade.

 How do NACM online courses work?